Code-Institute-Submissions/memory-game-1/README.md

 Using  setInterval and SetTimeOut as well as random numbers the game is pushing values into an array .That array is compared with another array that keeps the values of the clicked buttons by the player.If the conditions are met the player gets the score increased by one and the game continues.
+I have added a reset button that is displayed only when the player gets the wrong combination, this way the player doesn't have to wait until the timer ends.
 Next, please read about the game flow:

 ### HTML: